harryhanYuhao/lists/math.md

 - Mathematics and Plausible Reasoning, George Polya
     - These two are introductory level books on logics and problem solving.
 - Mathematics and Its History, John Stillwell
-    - It provides a preview of important topics in mathematics and includes very interesting problems as exercises.
+    - Besides history, it also provides a preview of important topics in mathematics and includes very interesting problems as exercises.
 - Proofs from the Book, Martin Aigner, Günter M. Ziegler
     - A collection of beautiful and elegant proofs in mathematics.
 This book includes very advanced topics.
 - The Art of Computer Programming Series, Donald Knuth
     - In reality this book is all about math.
 It provides a very comprehensive and rigorous introduction to mathematic algorithms and their applications in computer science.

+## Advanced Topics

+Any book by Jean-Pierre Serre.

 ## Self Study Guide